jsaikali/cscie29_final_project/README.md

 In this repo you will find working code of Problem Set 2.
 Starter code that should look like your own solution can be found in main.py.

-Previously, in your problem set solution's `main.py`, you had sometihng like this:
+Previously, in your problem set solution's `main.py`, you had something like this:
 ```
 if __name__ == '__main__':
     # instantiate the embedding class